Getting Long-Term Disability (LTD) Benefits for Scoliosis

 Long-Term Disability and the Effects of Scoliosis

 Scoliosis can range largely in its severity, but its effects can be debilitating.
-If your scoliosis is hindering your ability to perform the functions of your job, you may be able to file for long-term disability benefits.
+If your condition is hindering your ability to perform the functions of your job, you may be able to file for long-term disability benefits.

 Scoliosis can hinder a physical or sedentary occupation.
 Pressure from a curved spine may damage your nerves.
 This can cause pain, weakness, and numbness which can impede physical job duties that require frequent movement, lifting, or being on your feet for long periods of time.
 Trouble walking, moving, and breathing due to nerve damage and bone disfiguration can be extremely debilitating, and can also cause major discomfort in a sedentary job.
-Pain from scoliosis may cause discomfort while sitting for long periods and can impede work that requires a high level of concentration.
+Pain from this condition may cause discomfort while sitting for long periods and can impede work that requires a high level of concentration.
 You will want to include evidence that proves such incapacitating effects in your claim, which may be provided through medical evaluations or an assessment by a vocational expert.

 Treatment and doctor’s appointments for your scoliosis may keep you out of work, and if you require surgery, recovery time can take as long as twelve months.
 You will want to document such instances for your claim to prove how your scoliosis is interfering with your job.
 If your scoliosis stems from another condition, such as a neurological condition or another degenerative bone condition, you should include the disabling symptoms you have from all conditions.
 You want to provide as much evidence as possible on your claim so that you have the best chance of being approved for long-term disability benefits.